MeticulousChaos84/MiniMatrix/Research/GaleCharacterAnalysis/PSYCHOLOGICAL_PROFILE.md

 ### Knowledge of His Flaws + Inability to Change Them
 > "Despite having his natural blind spots, he is fully aware of his flaws and imperfections."

 He knows he's hypocritical, impatient, bad at taking criticism, prone to passive-aggression.
-Knowing doesn't automatically mean he can stop.
+Knowing doesn't automatically mean he can stop. *note: on a deeper level, he knows these things about himself and chooses to accept rather than try to change them.
+This is two-fold: on one hand, these are fairly negative traits and he can get very manchild and moody - which fuels the negative self talk that says he's not worthy of love.
+On the other hand, his refusal to actively work on changing these traits is representative of his desire to find someone who will love him regardless.
+These things don't touch his competency, his intelligence, and his usefulness - those aspects his is always striving to improve.
+These moody 'wizard in a tower' moments are the areas where he allows himself to be 'not good enough' because he isn't measuring his worth on how patient he is, or if he can accept criticism with grace.*

 ### Teacher + Student
 He's a genuine expert who loves to share knowledge, but he's also still learning and growing.
 The "professor ending" is his best ending precisely because it lets him be both.